tegh04/RSA/README.md

 -Euclidean algorithm
 -Extended Euclidean algorithm
--Square root technique for finding prime numbers -Modulo exponentation by squaring
+-Square root technique for finding prime numbers -Modulo exponentiation by squaring

 The encryption process works by using the public key to encrypt some text into a string of numbers.
-This encryption process is reversed with the use of the private key which is kept secret.
+This encryption process is reversed with the use of the private key, which is kept secret.